hasnaa38/city-explorer/README.md

     The `handleSubmit` will be passed the search form component and used as an `onSubmit` callback in the form tag.
     4. create a `handleSubmit` method to clear the screen.
 This method should be passed to the search form component and used as an `onClick` callback for the clear button.

+### Steps for implementing Feature .2 - Location Map

+1. In the location component, add a Bootstrap image component of your choice.
+2. The source of the map's image will be: `https://maps.locationiq.com/v3/staticmap?key=${process.env.REACT_APP_LOCATION_API_KEY}&size=600x600&zoom=14&markers=${this.props.lat},${this.props.lon}|icon:large-black-cutout&format=png`

+### Steps for implementing Feature .3 - Alert Errors

+1. Create a new component named ErrorMessage and add an alert bootstrap component in it.
+2. In App.js component, add new properties to the status: error code, error message, error alert flag.
+3. Catch the response errors: `axios(config).then(res => {FUNCTION}).catch(error => {FUNCTION}`.
+    You can reach the response error using `error.response`, response error data using `error.response.data`.
+    Set the state to these new error value.
+4. Pass the new state values to ErrorMessage as props and use them there.

 ## Architecture